Retooling a classic salsa song, Lin-Manuel Miranda urges Florida Puerto Ricans to vote

 There are approximately 1 million Puerto Ricans in the state; since the hurricane over 30,000 have settled permanently in Florida.

+"Together we rise and go vote," goes one of the song's lyrics.

-According to Hispanic Federation president José Calderón, the campaign aims to focus on convincing Puerto Ricans and other Latino voters to partake in the early voting process.
+According to Hispanic Federation president José Calderón, the campaign focuses on convincing Puerto Ricans and other Latino voters to partake in the early voting process.

 Miranda said during a call with reporters that "flipping this Hector Lavoe classic into a call for action is just gorgeous.”